Atlanta’s Music Scene Has a Beat for Everyone

-- Pollstar magazine’s list of “Top Club Venues” in 2016 included The Tabernacle, Terminal West and The EARL.
+- Pollstar magazine’s list of “Top Club Venues” in 2017 included The Tabernacle, Terminal West and City Winery.

-- “Top Theatre Venues” for 2016 include Fox Theatre, Cobb Energy Performing Arts Center, Variety Playhouse and Atlanta Symphony Hall.
+- “Top Theatre Venues” for 2017 include Fox Theatre, Cobb Energy Performing Arts Center, Variety Playhouse.

-- Atlanta is home to three of Pollstar’s 2016 “Top Amphitheatre Venues” with Lakewood Amphitheater, Wolf Creek Amphitheater and Chastain Park Amphitheatre included.
+- Atlanta is home to one of Pollstar’s 2017 “Top Amphitheatre Venues” with Lakewood Amphitheater.

-- More than 30 music festivals are held in metro Atlanta annually; AC3 Festival, Atlanta Jazz Festival, Music Midtown, Shaky Knees and SweetWater 420 Fest are among the largest.
+- More than 30 music festivals are held in metro Atlanta annually; AC3 Festival, Atlanta Jazz Festival, Imagine Music Festival, Music Midtown, Shaky Knees and SweetWater 420 Fest are among the largest.

 - The musical heritage of Atlanta includes many legends who made their careers in Georgia’s capital including Blind Willie McTell, Otis Redding, Gladys Knight, Little Richard, Cee Lo Green, OutKast, Indigo Girls, Alan Jackson and Trisha Yearwood.